 Click the thumbnail photos to enhance!

-There are many similar coloured chromodorids which Bill Rudman calls the "Noumea purpurea colour group".
+There are some similar coloured chromodorids which Bill Rudman calls the "Noumea purpurea colour group".

 Pretty similar are: